ligato/docs/docs/tutorials/03_rest-handler.md

 	REST rest.HTTPHandlers
 }
 ```
-Note that the dependency is defined as an `interface`.
-This means it can be
+Note that the dependency is defined as an interface.
+This means that it can be
 satisfied by any object that implements the interface methods.

 The `rest.HTTPHandlers`
-interface is defined in [`cn-infra/rpc/rest/plugin_api_rest.go`](https://github.com/ligato/cn-infra/blob/master/rpc/rest/plugin_impl_rest.go).
+interface is defined in [plugin_api_rest.go file](https://github.com/ligato/cn-infra/blob/master/rpc/rest/plugin_impl_rest.go).

+---

-Next, we can "wire" the dependency (i.e. set the instance) in the plugin's
+Next, "wire" the dependency into the plugin's
 constructor.
-Note that we use the default REST plugin provided by the Ligato
+The default REST plugin of `rest.DefaultPlugin` provided by the Ligato
-infrastructure (`rest.DefaultPlugin`).
+infrastructure is used in the code snippet below.
 Most Ligato infrastructure plugins
 have a default plugin instance defined as a global variable that can be used.

 ```go